5l1v3r1/pragmash/COMMANDS.md

 This command creates a directory at a given path.
 This will not create intermediate directories.

+### path

+This command takens any number of string arguments and joins them as path components.

 ### rm

 This deletes a file or an empty directory.